 It's Friday - so my blog posts tend to be less technical.
 Each year the COFES (Congress On the Future of Engineering Software) conference is held in Scottsdale.
-Attendees are often taken on some type of excursion, so they can form an appreciation for the Arizona desert.
+Attendees are often taken on some type of excursion so that they can form an appreciation for the Arizona desert.
 Many non-Arizonans mistakenly picture pristine sand dunes with the occasional Saguaro cactus.
-Actually the desert looks like this:
+Actually, the desert looks like this:

 Some people get their misconceptions of the desert by watching Road Runner/Wile E. Coyote cartoons.
 You can see that the desert is much more brushy.
 There are actually many Palo Verde and Mesquite trees as well as Cat's Claw and Creosote bushes.
 Where do you think tumbleweeds come from?

 This past weekend my wife and I went horseback riding.

 My rental horse was a Palomino.
 I was told by our guide that in days of yore only royalty would ride such horses.
 It was great to get out in the fresh air away from the computer.